alistvt/troject/README.md

 - Tasks can be deleted only if they are pending.
 - A task can be done only by the superusers or by the user which the task is assigned to.
 - Adding users is possible in the django's default admin panel by the superuser.
+- Changing background and saving it in the cookies.

 ## How to start